Editing is a series of fixes

 - For maximum efficiency, I batch and blitz.

-Most important: I prioritise tasks according to their longer term impact on the manuscript.
+Most important: I prioritise tasks according to their longer-term impact on the manuscript.
 I don’t ‘polish’ material which might later be cut …

 Where does Scrivener fit into this process?

-Once my comments are suitably coded, I use Search and Save as Collection to create subsets of my manuscript to work on, according to the category of task and my circumstances.
+Once my comments are suitably coded, I use Search and Save as Collection to create subsets of my manuscript to work on, according to the category of a task and my circumstances.

 I then use Scrivener features for each of the task types, as appropriate.
-In the blogposts that follow, I focus on one feature per type of task.
+In the blog posts that follow, I focus on one feature per type of task.